-We expect the net proceeds from this offering to be approximately \$\) million, assuming an initial public offering price of \$\) per share and after deducting the underwriting discounts and commissions and the Representative's non-accountable expense allowance of 1% of the actual amount of proceeds of the offering and other offering expenses estimated at approximately \$\).
+We expect the net proceeds from this offering to be approximately [13.5] million (or approximately [15.5] million if the underwriters exercise their over-allotment option in full), assuming an initial public offering price of pricestar per share and after deducting the underwriting discounts and commissions and the Representative's non-accountable expense allowance of pricestar of the actual amount of proceeds of the offering and other offering expenses estimated at approximately pricestar.
 We will not receive any proceeds from the sale by the selling stockholder of their Class B common stock.